Chris234k/chris234k.github.io/_games/batteryboy.md

 2. Gameplay is harder at lower battery

 Our previous games, [Mind the Arrow](/games/mindthearrow/) and [Gelato Flicker](/games/gelatoflicker/), lacked complexity within monetization.
 We wanted to try something more robust.
+[ TODO: NONE OF THESE VIDEOS WILL START ON MY PHONE!!! ]
 <div class="aspectratio">
 <video autoplay loop src="/assets/images/batteryboy/shop.mp4"></video>
 </div>